-Professor Janet Thompson Jackson joined the Washburn Law faculty in 2004 and is Co-Director for the 2012-2013 academic year.
+Professor Janet Thompson Jackson joined the Washburn Law faculty in 2004 and is Co-Director.
 She previously was a Clinical Fellow at the University of Baltimore School of Law and an Adjunct at the University of the District of Columbia David A. Clarke School of Law teaching legal writing and civil rights law.

 "The Law Clinic allows for a well-supervised transition from classroom student to legal counsel for under-represented groups and individuals.
 Students gain exposure to a broad range of legal issues and develop legal and problem-solving skills they will use in their legal practice and in life."

-Curtis J. Waugh, Visiting Associate Professor of Law and Co-Director for the 2012-2013 academic year, joined the Clinic in 2003, and has supervised interns in a range of civil cases.
+Curtis J. Waugh, Visiting Associate Professor of Law, joined the Clinic in 2003.
+He has supervised interns in a range of civil cases.
 Before he joined the Clinic, he practiced for 16 years with the Topeka firm of Goodell, Stratton, Edmonds & Palmer, primarily in the areas of civil litigation and appellate practice.